 keep your salt (sodium) intake under 4 grams a day.

 Be Salt Savvy

 Think about this: Soup and a sandwich for lunch could use up half of your day’s recommended sodium intake.
-A can of soup packs a gram of sodium.
-Add a ham sandwich and you double that.
-Add cheese and you’ve doubled it again.
+If you eat a bowl of soup, that's a gram of sodium.
+Add a sandwich with deli meat and that's another gram.
+Top the sandwich off with cheese and that's yet another gram.
 And if you’re eating at a restaurant, it’s likely higher still.
 A better choice is a salad with light dressing.

 Also, consider enjoying a few small bites of dark chocolate, which scientists say can help lower your blood pressure.
 As delicious as it sounds, it won’t do the whole job.
 Combine it with a nutritious diet and exercise to get results.

 If you follow these lifestyle changes, you will likely reduce your blood pressure reading by 10 to 20 points.
 If you’re overweight, choose to exercise and you’ll see your blood pressure drop as you lose pounds.